Corian Worktop Cost

 • Ceramic sink and taps - £250 to £400

 Moving on to the price of labour, this is the second cost element of having Corian worktops installed and thus excludes the cost of supplies.
-In general, the labour cost for installing a Corian kitchen worktop would be about £150 to £200.
+In general, the labour cost for installing a Corian kitchen worktop would be about £150 to £200 for a day rate, excluding materials.

 corian worktop